How Much Compensation For Slip Trip Or Fall Claims At Work?

 - Faulty, ill-fitting tiles or slabs.

-Choosing to make a claim is never an easy step to take.
-Even if you have endured a comparatively small amount of pain, you should still consider filing a claim.
+This section focuses on what you should do when you slip and fall at work.
+Choosing to pursue fall at work compensation is never an easy step to take.
+However, if you have experienced harm as a result of your employer breaching their duty of care, you may wish to consider filing a slip at work claim.
 This can help prevent future incidents which might be even worse.
-Furthermore, there can be considerable mental anguish experienced after even a minor accident.
+Furthermore, there can be considered mental anguish experienced after even a minor accident.
 This is why we feel so strongly about streamlining the process of filing a claim.

-During this completely free consultation, we will get a full idea of what has happened by asking you clarifying questions regarding the incident.
-This helps us to pinpoint how much compensation for a fall you could get, as well as who is responsible for the incident.
+We will get a full idea of what has happened during this utterly free consultation by asking you clarifying questions regarding the incident.
+This helps us pinpoint how much compensation for a fall you could get and who is responsible for the incident.
 This also ensures that the party responsible will be made to pay the costs.
 Some of these standard and routine questions include:

 - How did this fall (or accident) occur?

 - Did you act in any specific way that would have potentially caused the fall?